-And regarding the deposit, we prefer 10 % advance deposit of total price of the trip in order to conform your reservation before you arrive in Nepal.
-And rest of the payment can be made after your arrival in Kathmandu.
+And regarding the deposit, we prefer 10 % advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
+And the rest of the payment can be made after your arrival in Kathmandu.

-Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to gradient, terrain and altitude.
-As such it is very hard to give specific distances on each day, however you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls for Everest panorama trek?
+Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
+As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls for Everest panorama trek?

 Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?

 Answer: You can allocate US$ 08 – 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee and some drinks while you are on trek.